- 1 Top 10 Chinese Culture Facts You Should Know

 The Chinese have a rich culture which they have managed to sustain for thousands of years and they are still strong at it handing it down generations.
 While they have several beliefs and taboos they are keen to follow, there are some main culture facts one needs to know and understand especially if you intend visiting the country or living around the Chinese community.
 Some are more commonly identified even when watching some Chinese movies whereas others are bound to capture your attention.
 The following are some of the top Chinese culture facts you should know.

-Have fun Chinese language learning through the Chinese Culture!
+Have fun Chinese language learning from the Chinese Culture!

-Confucianism was developed by the Chinese philosopher Confucius (孔子, Kǒngzǐ).
-It provides an outline on the ethical and religious beliefs.
+Confucianism was developed by the Chinese philosopher Confucius (孔子, Kǒngzǐ) and provides an outline of ethical and religious beliefs.
 Confucianism also influences the political dimension of the Chinese.
 It has great influence for more than 2500 years and it still retains its influence to date.

 Chinese Martial Arts